 8 minutes from the Spanish Steps

-Located on the northern end of Via del Corso, the large Piazza del Popolo (People’s Square) is where Via del Babuino, Via del Corso and Via di Ripetta, the main three roads of Rome’s historic center, meet.
-Located at the feet of the Pincio Terrace of Villa Borghese, Piazza del Popolo is huge and features the Fountain of the Lions with an Egyptian obelisk in the middle, two fountains facing each other on the opposite sides of the square and the twin churches of Santa Maria in Montesanto and Santa Maria dei Miracoli.back to menu ↑
+Located on the northern end of Via del Corso, the large Piazza del Popolo (People’s Square) is where Via del Babuino, Via del Corso and Via di Ripetta, the main three roads of the Tridente are, meet.
+Located at the feet of the Pincio Terrace of Villa Borghese, Piazza del Popolo is huge and spectacular, a must-see in one day in Rome’s historic center.
+Among its highlights are the Fountain of the Lions with an Egyptian obelisk in the middle, two fountains facing each other on the opposite sides of the square, the art-packed Santa Maria del Popolo Basilica, and the twin churches of Santa Maria in Montesanto and Santa Maria dei Miracoli.

 End Your Day In Style With A Vegetarian Dinner

 3 minutes from Piazza del Popolo